 Ear-stud decorated with a rosette surrounded by concentric bands.
 Gold with vitreous glass paste insets, 530–480 BC.

-To this day, modern jewelers have been unable to duplicate the skill and precision of these ancient craftsmen.
+Modern jewelers have been unable to duplicate the skill and fine precision of these ancient craftsmen.